johnnyb1694/headline-analytics-pipeline/docs/Architecture.md

 The framework `dbt` - which is *tehnically* just a Python package - will allow us to write clear transformation logic (with a coherent data lineage) that will make our analytical products much more efficient by reducing lead times on queries.

-Usage of `dbt` is expounded upon in the associated documentation `EtLT.md`.
+Usage of `dbt` is expounded upon in the associated documentation `ELT.md`.

+## Prefect

+The framework `Prefect` - also *technically* a Python package - allows you to orchestrate a series of dependent steps (which `Prefect` calls 'tasks') into an entire pipeline (which `Prefect` calls a 'flow').

+A considerable amount of effort in this project went into this orchestration piece.
+Please do read `Orchestration.md` for further information on this topic.

+## Python

+Python is the instrument of choice for developing the logistic growth model.
+I used the `statsmodels` library to do so.

+For more information on the methodology behind the algorithm choice, please see the documentation `Algorithm.md`.